cityofaustin/Residential-Permitting/_glossary/tap-permit.md

 ---

-A permit that allows residents to connect to the City's water or wastewater system.
 A permit for a connection to the City’s water or wastewater system under Division 23-10A-4 (Tap Permits).